The birational geometry of Markov numbers: Introduction

 \begin{theorem} [Proposition \ref{combi3}] We have if and only if there is a Markov triple $(1<a,b<c=:m)$. \end{theorem}

-The last theorem comes from the singularity $\frac{1}{\Delta_0}(1,\Omega_0)$ explained above, and precisely shows the extremal P-resolution with Wahl singularities corresponding to $\Wa_0$ and $\Wa_1$, middle $(-2)$-curve (in the minimal resolution), and $\delta=3c$.
+The last theorem comes from the singularity $\frac{1}{\Delta_0}(1,\Omega_0)$ explained above, and precisely shows an extremal P-resolution with Wahl singularities corresponding to $\Wa_0$ and $\Wa_1$, the $(-2)$-curve $\Gamma^+$ (in the minimal resolution), and $\delta=3c$.
 In general, by \cite[Section 4]{HTU17}, there are at most two such extremal P-resolutions for a fixed pair $m,q$.
-But Markov conjecture is known when we fix both of them, and so there is only one \cite[Proposition 3.15]{Aig13}.
+But Markov conjecture is known when we fix $m$ and $q$, and so there is only one extremal P-resolution \cite[Proposition 3.15]{Aig13}.
 Let us recall some equivalences to the Markov conjecture, including the connections made in this paper.
 Our choice is oriented towards algebraic geometry, for more equivalences see \cite{Aig13}.

 \begin{itemize} \item[(I)] Let $c>2$ be a Markov number.
 Then the equation $x^2 \equiv -1 ($mod $c)$ has only two solutions as weights $r_c$ of some Markov triple $(a,b,c)$.
 The other is $c-r_c$.

 \item[(II)] Consider a degeneration of $\P^2$ into a projective surface with one quotient singularity of some given order.
 Then the singularity is unique.
 In that case, the order is the square of a Markov number $c$, and the singularity is $\frac{1}{c^2}(1,c w_c-1)$.